This Policy describes:

 This Policy is issued on behalf of the Nyetimber Group of Companies, so when we mention “NYETIMBER”, “we”, “us” or “our” in this Policy, we are referring to the relevant company in the Nyetimber Group responsible for processing your data.
 Nyetimber Limited (reg. no. 05509845), with registered address at Nyetimber Vineyard, Gay Street, West Chiltington, West Sussex, RH20 2HH is the controller and responsible for this website.

 We have appointed a data protection officer (“DPO”) who is responsible for overseeing questions in relation to this Policy.
 If you have any questions about this Policy, including any requests to exercise your legal rights, please contact the DPO using the details set out below.

 We are registered as a Data Controller under the Data Protection Act 2018 with the Information Commissioner’s Office under registration number Z9428118.

 This Policy applies to anybody who browses our webpage(s) or who provides personal data via our webstore portal at www.nyetimber.com (our “Website”).
 It also applies to those who request communication via our Website, orders products via our Website, those who post material on our Website, and to personal data processed in pursuit of our own marketing and business development efforts.
 We may also ask you for personal data when you report a problem on our Website.

 This policy does not apply to the personal data of our Job Applicants, Employees, Agents and Contractors.
 The fair, lawful and secure processing of these types of data is governed by other company policies outside the scope of this Policy.

-This website is not intended for children and we do not knowingly collect data relating to children.
+This Website is not intended for children and we do not knowingly collect data relating to children.

 Personal data, or personal information, means any information about an individual from which that person can be identified.
-It does not include data where the identity has been removed (anonymous data).
+It does not include data where the identity concerned has been removed.

 We may collect (and subsequently use, store and transfer) the following personal data about you: